-Up to 400 high school juniors and seniors can complete their last two years of high schoolat Richland College, graduating from RCHS, by taking college courses and earning college credits with a focus on mathematics, science, or engineering.
-RCHS will not admit students who have been suspended from other high schools for disciplinary reasons.
+Up to 900 high school juniors and seniors can complete their last two years of high school at Richland College, graduating from RCHS taking college courses and earning college credits.
+RCHS will not admit students who have been suspended from another high school for disciplinary reasons.
 Students who live in the following counties are eligible to attend the RCHS:

 - Collin County

 Because of the rigorous academic nature of the college program, the ideal candidate for participation in the RCHS program should:

 - Maintain an A or B grade point average at their current high school program

 - Complete 12 high school credits by the end of their sophomore year or prior to starting the RCHS program in the fall or 15 high school credits prior to starting the RCHS program in the spring of their junior year.

 - By the end of their sophomore year, or prior to starting the college program, students are expected to have completed the following:

 - Algebra I